Louise Harnby | Crime Fiction and Thriller Editor

 It's about putting your readers front of mind because they're your fans, the people who'll rave about you and tell everyone to buy your book.
 Fans hang out in the green zone.

-Let’s assume for simplicity that the readership is split evenly between those who don’t know or care that there are problems in the book and those who do know and care.
+Let’s assume for simplicity that the readership is split evenly between those who don’t know or care that there are problems in the book, and those who do know and do care.
 Who’d want to alienate 50% of their readership?

 If you’re self-publishing, you’ll want to stay out of the red zone.
 That means getting your book in the best shape you can before you publish.